A Mountain Leader training course based in Snowdonia, North Wales for people who want to lead groups in the mountains of the UK.

 Who runs the course?

 The course is directed by me, Rob Johnson and by my fellow instructor Huw Gilbert.
 We both hold the MIC and I also hold the IML qualification and we have many years of practical experience of working with a wide range of clients.
-During the week I can also offer advice and assitance in making a living as a self employed Mountain Leader and I am also assisted by other local Mountaineering Instructors throughout the week so that you get a balanced view and some different opinions.
+During the week we can also offer advice and assitance in making a living as a self employed Mountain Leader and we are also assisted by other local Mountaineering Instructors throughout the week so that you get a balanced view and some different opinions.
 My practical experience on the Llanberis Mountain Rescue Team also adds an additional element to the course.
 I am an approved provider through Mountain Training Cymru, provider number 1554.
 You can join our course in Wales whether you are registered with Mountain Training in England, Wales or Scotland.
 You can view my MT profile here.

 Pre-Requirements & Personal Fitness